 - Reporting: Nonprofits must provide detailed financial reports to donors, stakeholders, and regulatory bodies.
 These reports must be accurate and comply with accounting standards.

-Overall, nonprofit fund accounting is a complex and highly regulated field that requires specialized knowledge and expertise.
+Overall, fund accounting is a complex and highly regulated field that requires specialized knowledge and expertise.
 Nonprofits that fail to properly manage their accounting processes can face serious consequences.

 The Importance of Fund Accounting for Not-For-Profit Organizations